RonenNess/dcm_pool/README.md

 #include <dcm_pool/objects_pool.h>
 using namespace dcm_pool;

-// a dog class - what we'll have in pool class Dog
+// a dog class - the objects we want to pool class Dog
 {
 public: